 The space consumed by the statistics data increases in proportion to the number of different entity kinds and property types used by your app.
 The more different entities and properties used by your app, the more likely you are to reach the stat storage limit.
 Also, if you use namespaces, remember that each namespace contains a complete copy of the stats for that namespace.

-The Query page lets you select an entity kind and construct a query by applying filters.
+Select an entity kind and construct a query by applying filters on the Query page.
 You can also create a new entity in this page.

 Backup/restore, copy, delete